Ravinayak07/reactJs/Notes.md

 1. onlcick says to navigate to which page
 2. Then App.js calls the respective component of that page
 - In react every thing should be wrapped inside one tag in the return function

+# Navigation is a two-step process:
+1. You change the url
+2. Then you call the respective component

+- Firebase is a tool provided by Google.
+It uses MongoDb which is a non-sequel database